hermangroup/docs/wallets/dashcore/installation-windows.rst

 .. figure:: img/windows/106328844.png
    :height: 250px

-   The Dash Core installer welcome screen
+   The Historia Core installer welcome screen

 Click through the following screens.
 All settings can be left at their default values unless you have a specific reason to change something.